-7.495 The PCA may issue a summons requiring the attendance of a party if they are satisfied that the party has failed without reasonable excuse to comply with a request by a claims assessor to attend, under Section 7.45(1) of the Act.
+- 7.491 The PCA may issue a summons requiring the attendance of a party if they are satisfied that the party has failed without reasonable excuse to comply with a request by a claims assessor to attend, under Section 7.45(1) of the Act. - 7.492 A person must not fail without reasonable excuse to comply with a summons served, under Section 7.45(2) of the Act.